ardasener/ScreenParser/README.md

 > First command will install the dependencies, the second command will start the program.

+> It is technically possible to build the application and distribute it in binary form.
+> However I wasn't able to iron out the bugs in the release version (mostly related to file paths).

 ## Using the GUI

 At the start the GUI will ask you to enter the python executable.